Abby Travis: Acting and other credits

-Abby's first film appearance was as Jane Fonda in Weatherman '69 (1989) which was written and directed by Raymond Pettibon and called "A strange spoof in the worst taste imaginable" about urban middle-class terrorists.
-Thurston Moore and Kim Gordon of Sonic Youth star.
-She then appeared in Pettibon's The Book of Manson (1989) as Leslie.
+Travis' first film appearance was as Jane Fonda in Weatherman '69 (1989), written and directed by Raymond Pettibon and called "a strange spoof in the worst taste imaginable" about urban middle-class terrorists, starring Thurston Moore and Kim Gordon of Sonic Youth star.
+In 1989, she appeared in Pettibon's The Book of Manson as Leslie.
 She is credited as a Barfly in Bar Girls (1994), a lesbian-themed romantic comedy directed by Marita Giovanni.

-Abby played a "Member of a Punk Rock Band" in Shadow Hours (2000) written and directed by Isaac H. Eaton.
+Travis played a "Member of a Punk Rock Band" in Shadow Hours (2000), written and directed by Isaac H. Eaton.
 She played The Torchsinger in The Devil's Muse (2007), a film about The Black Dahlia murder written and directed by Ramzi Abed.
 She appeared as herself on the first episode of MTV's Fashionably Loud performing with Elastica.
-Ms. Travis is a recurring character on Justin Tanner's web series Ave 43 (2009-).
+Travis is a recurring character on Justin Tanner's web series Ave 43 (2009-).
 She plays Ondria and has appeared in 40 episodes.